 - 2-IPCC (2014) Climate Change 2014: Synthesis Report

-Peter Neff, Postdoctoral research associate, University of Washington:
+Peter Neff, Assistant Research Professor, University of Minnesota:

 “I think you are right, no one disputes that climate changes, is changing.
 We see that, that’s constant.”